spring-cloud-samples/configserver/README.md

 # Config Server Sample

+NOTE: This project requires rabbitmq running on localhost.

 Run this project as a Spring Boot app, e.g. import into IDE and run main method, or use Maven: